What is qq?

 - Unlike

-psync,qq syncfetches all files from the working directory by default.- If you want to fetch only specific files, you cannot select them interactively — you must provide a list of filenames when running
+qq syncwith a job ID to fetch files from the job's working directory to its input directory without having to actually navigate to its input directory.- If you want to fetch only specific files, you cannot select them interactively — you must provide a list of filenames when running

 qq sync.